Futsch1/image-sieve/README.md

 Depending on the mode, you need to indicate a target directory that is used for the result of the sieving process.
 Once you are done, click the start button and the sieve process will start.

 ## Known issues and TODOs
-- The indication of problems during sieving is not implemented
 - Navigation with previous/next through similar items can be improved
+- Folder structure of destination should be customizable (by month, by day, by year)

 ## Details
 This is the first software I've ever written in Rust, so there might be room for improvement.
 If you want to help, clone and pull-request.